cnosdb/docs/docs/en/latest/reference/sql.md

 **Note**

-The time column cannot be `NULL`, and the Tag column and Field Namecolumn can be `NULL`.
+The time column cannot be `NULL`, and the Tag column and Field column can be `NULL`.

 Example: `INSERT INTO air (TIME, station, visibility) VALUES(1666132800000000000, NULL, NULL)`

-If the VALUES list requires an expression, please use the [INSERT SELECT](./sql.md#insert-query-results--insert-select-) syntax.
+If the VALUES list requires an expression, please use the [INSERT SELECT](./sql.md#insert-query-results-insert-select) syntax.

 ###  Insert One Record